alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Below are some presets that Chaotica software ship with, ported inside FLAM3 for Houdini.
 They have been choosen becasue they use variations I have implemented too and becasue some are really expensive to solve.

-Some require hundreds of iterations to show you the proper results, some of them require thousands and some others are really quick.
+Some require thousands of iterations to show you the proper results, some of them require hundreds and some others are really quick.

 ### Karma render Note:

 `Karma viewport renders do not use any density estimator neither any final color corrections that instead are present in other applications.
 It does brighten the high density areas instead ( more points, more bright ).
-A custom shader would help in this for sure, it's in the to do list.`
+A custom shader would help in this for sure.`

 Lets start with this gnarl preset: